MITSustainableDesignLab/buildvac/README.md

 # ![SystemaLogo](https://user-images.githubusercontent.com/101660017/214336643-a0507adf-822e-41b5-aee3-3e1e0f888002.png)
-systema Tools is a series of workflows and tools that enable and empower architects to understand, select, and design HVAC systems in a more effective integrated, early stage design process.
+Systema Tools is a series of workflows and tools that enable and empower architects to understand, select, and design HVAC systems in a more effective integrated, early stage design process.

 ## Scripts
 #### [HVACer](https://github.com/aliirani73/hvacer/blob/main/scripts/HVACer.gh)